ZoabKapoor/project-ideas/free-1.md

 experience like now?
 What would their experience be like if you could help them?_

+Picture this: A student, sitting in her room at 12:14 PM.
+HMC's portal is open on her laptop.
+Her registration starts in a minute.
+She knows that two of the classes she wants to take have only a few seats left in them.
+The clock strikes 12:15.
+She makes a choice, and regretfully clicks the search button on the Portal.
+After a few agonizing seconds, she gets redirected back to the Portal search page.
+"You shouldn't have clicked refresh", the angry red text says.
+Confused, she navigates back to the course she wanted.
+By that time, both courses are filled up.
+She shakes her fist at the heavens and curses the Portal.

+But what if there was a better way?
+What if she could instead compile a list of her favourite classes (in order of importance) a few days earlier and send it to the registrar.
+The registrar would compile this list from all students, and then sort students into their preferred classes in order of registration time, breaking ties randomly.
+And people wouldn't have to deal with Portal deciding to crash on them randomly.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_